Munchken105/Wayfinder/README.md

 This will start the development server for the backend.

-### Step 4: From the root directory, run the commands:
+### Step 4: On a separate terminal and from the root directory, run the commands:

 ```bash
 cd frontend